acidb/mobiscroll-docs/docs/vue/eventcalendar/calendar.md

   </svg>
 </ImgComparisonSlider>

-### Customizing the event in popover and their content
+### The event in popover and their content
 The events can be customized in two ways:
 - Customize the event content that appears on the popover - by using the [eventContent](#slot-eventContent) option.
-The event calendar will take care of styling and you can focus on what you show inside of the event a.k.a the content.
+The Event Calendar will take care of styling and you can focus on what you show inside of the event.
 - Customize the events that appear on the popover - with the [event](#slot-event) option.
 It should return the markup of the event.
-The event calendar will take care of the positioning, but everything else (like background color, hover effect, etc.) is left to you.
+The Event Calendar will take care of the positioning, but everything else (like background color, hover effect, etc.) is left to you.

 Check out how you can style events and their content in [this example](https://demo.mobiscroll.com/vue/eventcalendar/customize-event-popover#) or just play with the slider below to see the differences.